-In August 2018 we committed to a 5 Year Environmental Improvement Program to ensure we improve our environmental performance.
+In August 2018 we committed to a 5-Year Environment Strategy to ensure we improve our environmental performance.

 This program and associated implementation plan includes a portfolio of projects that have been prioritised with regard to environmental benefit, focusing on both fundamental operational changes as well as cultural change.

 The improvement program is made up of both capital expenditure and culture change projects.

 Investment was initially estimated at $260M over the next 5 years to reduce short and long-term environmental risks.
 Now that projects and solutions have been designed, this estimated investment will be $400M.
 It will improve performance in the areas of:

 QAL recognises that the culture of an organisation is a significant factor impacting the environmental performance of a business.
 QAL is redefining the way our employees look at our environmental risk by:

 QAL is committed to delivering over 60 projects that will deliver an improvement in environmental performance across all the areas listed above.
 The 5 year implementation plan can be accessed via the link below.
 This document gives a detailed overview on the projects we have committed to and how we are tracking against each.

 The variance in the capital spend of up to the $400M figure allows for development of project solutions as they come to light through the detailed investigation phase.
 Projects will become more defined through the study and engineering phases and will allow the performance indicator to estimate the anticipated environmental improvement more accurately.
 As at the end of 2020, several projects are still in design phases so this figure will continue to change until all project solutions are fully designed.

 Understanding the Implementation Plan documents

 The environmental projects and their expected benefit will be discussed in further detail at our Community Advisory Committee sessions.
 Please email us if you would like information on attending these sessions or have questions regarding any of the projects in the implementation plan.